davidknapik/recipe_manager/README.md

 ## Usage

 1.  **Navigate to the "Ingredients" Page**: Before creating recipes, you need to log your ingredient purchases.
 Click "Add New Purchase" and fill in the details for items like flour, eggs, etc.
+2.  **Navigate to the "Manage Base Ingredients" Page**: Click an ingredient and verify or update its weight to volume information in g/ml.
-2.  **Navigate to the "Recipes" Page**: Click "Add New Recipe".
+3.  **Navigate to the "Recipes" Page**: Click "Add New Recipe".
-3.  **Create the Recipe**: Fill in the name and instructions, then click "Create Recipe and Add Ingredients".
+4.  **Create the Recipe**: Fill in the name and instructions, then click "Create Recipe and Add Ingredients".
-4.  **Add Ingredients to the Recipe**: You will be redirected to the edit page.
+5.  **Add Ingredients to the Recipe**: You will be redirected to the edit page.
 Here, you can select ingredients from your database, specify the amount needed for the recipe, and add them one by one.
-5.  **View the Final Recipe**: Once you've added all ingredients, click "View Saved Recipe" to see the full details, including the final calculated cost.
+6.  **View the Final Recipe**: Once you've added all ingredients, click "View Saved Recipe" to see the full details, including the final calculated cost.

 ## Database Schema